Mistreated (song): History

+During the mixing of "Mistreated", Coverdale and Hughes recorded a dozen vocal tracks for the final chorus towards the end of the song.
+In Blackmore's view, the backing vocals overlapped the guitar solo, so the vocal stems were muted throughout the process.
+Coverdale was upset about the change and felt that the drama created by overlapping vocal tracks had been almost completely lost.

+Hughes participated in songwriting but did not get credits due to contractual obligations with Blackmore.
+However, the 30th-anniversary edition of the album included Hughes in the credits for all the tracks except "Sail Away", "Mistreated", "'A' 200" and bonus track "Coronarias Redig".

+Composition

-The longest track on the album, the song shifts gear and builds to a climax, Blackmore launching into a rapid solo, with Coverdale and Hughes building a wall of multi-tracked backing vocals before the song's end.
+"Mistreated" is the longest track on the album.
+The song shifts gears and builds to a climax with Blackmore launching into a rapid solo, and Coverdale and Hughes building a wall of multi-tracked backing vocals before the song's end.

+Reception

+In a retrospective review for AllMusic, Eduardo Rivadavia called "Mistreated" the "fantastic slow-boiling blues", qualifying it for the "highest echelons of hard rock achievement, and therefore ranks as an essential item in the discography of any self-respecting music fan".

+Versions

+Live performances

 The song stayed in the band's set-list until Blackmore left in April 1975, and a live version was included on the Made in Europe album in 1976.
 Other live versions can be found on Live in London (1982), Live in Paris 1975 and on the video Live in California 74.

-Later performances

-After Deep Purple broke up in 1976, David Coverdale continued performing "Mistreated" with his band Whitesnake (which has also included former Purple-bandmates Jon Lord and Ian Paice) until the early 1980s and briefly again in 1997.
+After Deep Purple broke up in 1976, David Coverdale continued performing "Mistreated" with his band Whitesnake (which has also included former Deep Purple members Jon Lord and Ian Paice) until the early 1980s and briefly again in 1997.
 Live versions of the song are featured on the band's albums Live at Hammersmith and Live...in the Heart of the City.
-Whitesnake re-recorded "Mistreated" for their 2015 album of Deep Purple covers, The Purple Album.
+Whitesnake covered "Mistreated" for the 2015 studio album The Purple Album, which consists entirely of songs Coverdale originally recorded with Deep Purple.

-Ritchie Blackmore also performed the song with his band Rainbow in the late 1970s, mid-90s and in 2010s during short Rainbow reunion.
-A live version can be heard on the group's albums On Stage (1977), Live in Germany 1976 and Live in Munich 1977 with Ronnie James Dio on vocals.
-And, more recently, Hughes has rolled the song out at solo gigs (Soulfully Live in the City of Angels) as well as with his latest band Black Country Communion.
+Ritchie Blackmore performed "Mistreated" with his band Rainbow in the late 1970s, the mid-1990s, and during their reformation in 2015.
+Live versions of the song by Rainbow can be heard on the group's albums On Stage (1977), Live in Germany 1976 and Live in Munich 1977 with Ronnie James Dio on vocals.
+More recently, Glenn Hughes has performed the song live both as a solo artist (as heard on the album Soulfully Live in the City of Angels) and with the band Black Country Communion.